dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 ## For citizens returning from travelling

 Anyone returning from a stay outside Canada must self-isolate for 14 days.
 Such isolation covers both travellers who are sick or display symptoms and those who do not have symptoms and are in perfect health.

+- Do not go to school, to work, to a childcare centre or a day care centre or to any other public space.
-Such individuals must not at any time go outside, even for a walk.
+- Do not go out for a walk or to walk the dog.
+- Do not use public transport.
+- Postpone all non-urgent medical appointments.
+- Do not receive visitors at home.

+Such isolation covers both travellers who are sick or display symptoms and those who do not have symptoms and are in perfect health.
+All individuals who are returning from outside Canada and are in self-isolation at home must abide by the advice indicated [here](https://www.google.com/url?q=https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/instructions-for-travellers-covid19/&sa=D&ust=1586888257837000&usg=AFQjCNH0Z7HB90yLU7kWQV8Ydk_uj3JTGg).

 Anyone who does not comply with these instructions commits an offence under the federal legislation and is liable to [penalties](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html#a2).